magento/devdocs/guides/v2.3/graphql/mutations/create-paypal-express-token.md

 The `createPaypalExpressToken` mutation begins the authorization process for the following payment methods:

 *  PayPal Express Checkout
 *  PayPal Payflow Pro with Express Checkout
 *  PayPal Payflow Link with Express Checkout

 The input includes the cart ID, the payment method code, and a set of URLs that PayPal uses to respond to the token request.
 If the request is successful, PayPal returns a token.
 The [`setPaymentMethodOnCart`]({{page.baseurl}}/graphql/mutations/set-payment-method.html) mutation uses this token later in the authorization process.

 ## Syntax

-`mutation: {createPaypalExpressToken(input: PaypalExpressTokenInput!): {PaypalExpressToken}}`
+`mutation: {createPaypalExpressToken(input: PaypalExpressTokenInput!): {PaypalExpressTokenOutput}}`

 ## Example usage